-If you decide to use the default application database (H2) when you initially start using Metabase, but later decide that you’d like to switch to a more production-ready database such as MySQL or Postgres, we make the transition easy for you.
+If you decide to use the default application database (H2) when you initially start using Metabase, but later decide that you’d like to switch to a more production-ready database such as Postgres or MySQL/MariaDB, you’re in the right place.

 Metabase provides a custom migration command for upgrading H2 application database files by copying their data to a new database.
-Here’s what you’ll want to do:
+Here’s what you’ll do:

-It is expected that you will run the command against a brand-new (empty!) database; Metabase will handle all of the work of creating the database schema and migrating the data for you.
+Metabase expects that you’ll run the command against a brand-new (empty) database; it’ll create the database schema and migrate the data for you.